Welcome to today's edition of the Rush 24-7 podcast.

 In the new recording, bin Laden says all the industrial states are to blame for climate change, yet the majority of those states have signed the Kyoto Protocol and agreed to curb the emission of harmful gases.

-He continued, however, George Bush Jr. preceded by the U.S. Congress dismissed the agreement to placate giant corporations, and they does this not sound like an average.
+He continued, however, George Bush Jr., preceded by the U.S. Congress, dismissed the agreement to placate giant corporations.

-Uh uh they are also behind globalization and its tragic implications.
+They are also behind globalization and its tragic implications.

 And whenever the perpetrators are found guilty, the heads of state rush to rescue him using public money.

-Okay, blame the U.S. at greedy evil corporations.
+Okay, blame the U.S. at greedy, evil corporations.

 Check.

-I mean, this is right off the Democrat Party playbook.
+This is right off the Democrat Party playbook.

 Bin Laden has become an environmentalist.

-Anyway, uh they are the true terrorists, and therefore we should refrain from dealing in the U.S. dollar.
+Anyway, they are the true terrorists, and therefore we should refrain from dealing in the U.S. dollar.

 We should try to get rid of this currency as early as possible.